 Just like how stock investors shouldn’t fight the Fed, real estate investors shouldn’t fight multi-decade demographic trends.

 Google is spending $13 billion on real estate in Nevada, Ohio, Texas, and Nebraska in 2019 and beyond.
 Uber signed a 450,000-square-foot lease within The Epic, a mixed-use development in Dallas, Texas.
 Their office is set to open in 2022.
 The trend towards the heartland is as clear as day.

-Now with coronavirus fears in 2020, you know that the wealthy Chinese are trying to do everything they can to diversify away from the Chinese economy.
+Now with coronavirus fears, you know that the wealthy Chinese are trying to do everything they can to diversify away from the Chinese economy.

 From a foreign capital competition perspective, the time to buy is when their spigots have been shut off.
 Eventually, foreign money will come flooding into America again, especially if there is a resolution with the trade war.
 There have been over two years of pent up demand for U.S. property.
 When the demand is finally unleashed, it will probably result in all-cash bidding wars once again.